HugoMartel/MathematiC/wiki.md

 ## IV.
 Display

-To display all the function you created you will have to call `'draw'` and then set all the parameters you want.
+To display the functions you have created you will have to call `draw` and then set the optional parameters.

-Here is an example for every parameter you can set :
+Here is an example for every parameter you can set with two functions :

 ```
-//if the interval isn't declare default interval will be [-10,10]
+// If the interval isn't declare default interval will be [-10,10]
-draw fonctionName in [-8,8], g {
+draw f in [-8,8], g {
-    //set color by using name or hexadecimal code
+    // Set color by using basic names or RGB hexadecimal code
     color: ["red", "#00FF00"],
-    //set the style of your curve
+    // Set the style of your curve
     style: ["dashed", "solid"],
-    //set a label on your curve
+    // Set a label on your curve
     label: "Fonction 1",
-    //set xmin, ymin, xmax and ymax for your window
+    // Set xmin, ymin, xmax and ymax for your drawing window
     xmin: -5,
     ymin: -5,
     xmax: 5,